rasendubi/blog/posts/2015-09-05-haskell-string-types.md

 ## ByteString

 There is also a type you will see often called `ByteString`.
 The funny thing is that it's not intended to be a string.
-The `ByteString` type is an array of bytes that comes in both strict and lazy forms; it's really good for serialization and passing data between C and Haskell.
+The `ByteString` type is an array of bytes that comes in both strict and lazy forms; it's great for serialization and passing data between C and Haskell.
 It may be a bit faster than `Text` for some operations because `Text` does more work to handle Unicode properly.

 Generally, you shouldn't use this type for text manipulation as it doesn't support Unicode.
-But you should know how to deal with `ByteString`s because it's *de facto* standard type for networking, serialization and parsing in Haskell.
+But you should know how to deal with `ByteString`s because it's *de facto* standard type for networking, serialization, and parsing in Haskell.

 The standard view into `ByteString` types represent elements as `Word8`. [`Data.ByteString`][Data.ByteString] and [`Data.ByteString.Lazy`][Data.ByteString.Lazy] modules provide functions that mimic `[Word8]` interface.

 It's also possible to treat bytes as characters. [`Data.ByteString.Char8`][Data.ByteString.Char8] and [`Data.ByteString.Lazy.Char8`][Data.ByteString.Lazy.Char8] modules re-export the same bytestring types (so you don't need to convert between `Data.ByteString.ByteString` and `Data.ByteString.Char8.ByteString` types) and provide functions to see `ByteString` as a list of `Char`s.

 But you should be cautious because truncating is possible.
-For example, calling [`pack`][Data.ByteString.Char8.pack] on Unicode strings will truncate character codes and you definetely don't want this.
-You should use [`fromString`](https://hackage.haskell.org/package/utf8-string/docs/Data-ByteString-UTF8.html#v:fromString) and [`toString`](https://hackage.haskell.org/package/utf8-string/docs/Data-ByteString-UTF8.html#v:toString) functions from [`utf8-string`](https://hackage.haskell.org/package/utf8-string) module instead.
+For example, calling [`pack`][Data.ByteString.Char8.pack] on Unicode strings will truncate character codes and you definitely don't want this.
+You should use [`fromString`](https://hackage.haskell.org/package/utf8-string/docs/Data-ByteString-UTF8.html#v:fromString) and [`toString`](https://hackage.haskell.org/package/utf8-string/docs/Data-ByteString-UTF8.html#v:toString) functions from the [`utf8-string`](https://hackage.haskell.org/package/utf8-string) module instead.

 ```haskell
 Prelude> import qualified Data.ByteString.Char8 as BS